 2004: NCI renews designation.

 2006: The IU Cancer Center becomes the Indiana University Melvin and Bren Simon Cancer Center to reflect the philanthropic support of Melvin and Bren Simon.

 2008: NCI renews designation.

-Each year, our physician-researchers lead more than 300 clinical trials for pediatric and adult cancers.
+Each year, our physician-researchers lead more than 600 active clinical trials for pediatric and adult cancers.

 Our researchers have made protocol-defining discoveries that have changed the way doctors treat testicular cancer, breast cancer, gastrointestinal cancer, genitourinary cancer, leukemia, multiple myeloma, thymoma and thymic carcinomas, and thoracic cancer.